shapeshed/jekyll.shapeshed.com/_posts/2007-09-19-the_new_photoshop_logo.md

 ---
 layout: post
 title: The New Photoshop Logo
-excerpt: I'm not often moved to criticise other designers work.
+description: I'm not often moved to criticise other designers work.
 It is their livelihood after all.
 But the new Photoshop logo falls well short of the mark.
 categories: [Opinion, Design, Photoshop]
 ---
 ## Another Photoshop Logo!